DevTeall/Electricity-bills-estimators/README.md

-# ⚡ Tenant Electricity Bill Calculator
+# ⚡ Tenant Electricity Bills Estimators

 A fair and transparent way to split electricity bills among tenants based on actual appliance usage and hours.